-A comparison of the ungridded point cloud data at WTG H7 is shown in two profiles, Fig.1 and Fig.2.
+A comparison of the ungridded point cloud data at WTG H7 is shown in two profiles below.
 Bathymetry survey data at WTG H7 was collected on the 09th (red data set) and 17th May 2017 (green data set) with almost 90% overlap at this location.
 The survey data from 09th indicates a maximum scour depth at H7 of approximately 11m CD whereas the data from 17th May indicates a maximum scour at this location of an approximately 8.5m CD.
 A significant change to the outer boundary and side slope of the scour pit is also evident, focussed on one area.
 There is good agreement between the data sets outside of this.

 The ungridded point cloud data from a number of different survey days was examined further to look at temporal changes observed previously.
 Of particular interest was the area of data overlap with the last dataset recorded within the OWF boundaries which was collected on 17th May 2017.
 Difference models were compiled to check for temporal changes in the seabed morphology, particularly to investigate the stability of sand waves in what appears to be a highly mobile environment.